KgomotsoRamabetha/smart-meter/README.md

 # SMART-METER

 ## Introduction
 Smart electricity meters are electronic devices that allow two-way communication between different stakeholders of the electricity delivery and consumption ecosystem.
 On a low level, these devices are responsible for calculating electricity consumption information and sending it to the necessary stakeholders.
 On a higher level, these devices integrate complex communications technology to transmit and receive information.
 This ability allows the smart meter to satisfy many functional capabilities required by different stakeholders.
-The Schematic below shows the hardwae implementation:
+The Schematic below shows the hardware implementation:

 ![schematic](https://user-images.githubusercontent.com/44380530/47552375-d3203500-d904-11e8-940a-f74f9882ae56.png)